kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 Changes to this file should only be made if a new page is added, or if a title needs to be changed in the top navigation or any of the sidebar navigation.
 Never change the field id 'main', and try to avoid changing other field ids (e.g. about, corpus) or url fields.
 Changes to these will cause the website to break if corresponding changes are not made in the headers of relevant pages.

+(the third file, ui-text.yml, contains translations in many languages for buttons and other interface elements)

 ### _pages

 This folder contains all of the markdown files for the pages of the website.
 The folder structure is present to aid your navigation, but changes to this structure will not make any impact on the website itself.
 If you want to change the content of any pages of the website, you will be making the changes to the markdown pages in this folder.
 If you want to add a new page to the website, you will be adding that page to this folder (or potentially one of the subfolders).